Ayoree/Midi2Qwerty-plus/README.en.md

 # Midi 2 Qwerty plus
 (MIDI input to Qwerty output) for a piano connected via cable.
 It emulates key presses on the keyboard.
 Supports 88 keys, velocity (key press strength), and playback of midi files.
+<br><br>
+The project is inspired by [miditoqwerty](https://github.com/ArijanJ/miditoqwerty).
+I decided to check if I could implement what already exists but with additional functionality and a more structured approach.
 ## Translations
 - [Русский](README.md)
 - [English](README.en.md)